 Most states have decriminalized marijuana or allow it for medicinal purposes.
 Some states have fully legalized marijuana, while it is still entirely illegal in others.

-Monitoring the line between beneficial and harmful cannabis usage is an exhaustive endeavor that has caught the LGBTQ community in its crossfire.
+Monitoring the line between beneficial and harmful cannabis usage is an exhaustive endeavor that has caught the LGBTQIA+ community in its crossfire.
 While cannabis has certainly helped sexual minorities in times of need, the sad but unsurprising truth is that they also suffer from substance abuse problems at a disproportionately higher rate than the general population.
-As such, cannabis has been both a gift and a curse to the LGBTQ community.
+As such, cannabis has been both a gift and a curse to the LGBTQIA+ community.

 16.5% of LGB adults (18 or older) have a substance abuse disorder (SUD).